-Vegetable oil used to fry the popular side dish literally fuels the railway’s Locomotive No. 29 and No. 4960, also known as the French Fry Express.
+Vegetable oil used to fry the popular side dish literally helps fuel the railway’s Locomotive No. 29 and No. 4960, also known as the French Fry Express.
 Collected from restaurants in the Grand Canyon, Phoenix and Williams, Ariz., where the 65-mile train ride to the Grand Canyon starts, the recycled oil emits 50 percent less carbon emissions than diesel fuel.
+These special excursions are scheduled the first Saturday of each month, March through October.
 In addition, passengers who take the train to and from the Grand Canyon’s South Rim help reduce vehicle pollution and traffic by an estimated 70,000 cars per year.

 For more information:

 During the winter season (November!
 January), the line runs The Polar Express from Williams to the North Pole,' a station about 10 miles (20 km) north of town.